 Keeping the floors clean in your home is a never-ending process.
-No matter how clean we try to be, dirt comes into our homes, and when it does, mopping is necessary to kick it back out.
+No matter how clean you try to be, dirt comes into your home, and when it does, mopping is necessary to kick it back out.

 How Often to Mop the Floors

 High-traffic areas need the most frequent mopping.
 For most families, high-traffic areas include the entrance, kitchen, bathrooms, and hallways.
 Any high-traffic areas in your home should be wet mopped once a week.